twosixmitch/twosixmitch.github.io/_posts/life/2019-08-20-self-introduction.md

 ---
 layout:         post
 permalink:      /blog/:name
+jsonld:         jsonld-blogposting
 title:          "The baby who didn't want to be born - A self introduction"
 date:           2019-08-20 00:00:00
 categories:     life
 tags:           general
-post-img-src: "/assets/posts/2019-08-20-SelfIntroduction.png"
+thumbnail:      "/assets/posts/2019-08-20-SelfIntroduction.png"
-post-img-alt: "portrait of a small child"
+thumbnail-desc: "portrait of a small child"
 ---
 Alright, some explanation is needed first.
 Many years ago, I was listening to a podcast where the guest said something along the lines of